anonland/anon.land/README.md

 - [x] Split front and back.
 - [x] Create the Firebase DB.
 - [ ] Sort the posts by date.
+- [ ] Make a system for reporting posts.
 - [ ] Make an admin control panel for deleting posts.
 - [ ] Upload imgs in posts (multer).
 - [x] Make it responsive.